goodscloud/goodscloud-node/readme.md

     * `delete(endpoint);`
     * `delete(endpoint, callback);`

-### Accessing product images
+### Accessing assets on Amazon S3

-Product images are stored on AWS S3.
-By default API client doesn't get AWS credentials issued.
+Product images and shipping labels are stored on Amazon S3.
+By default the API client doesn't get AWS credentials issued.
 To get AWS enabled client set `use_aws` option to `true` when instantiating the client:

 ```javascript
 var Client = require('goodscloud');